Context

 Approach

-- Redesigned infrastructure into **loosely coupled microservices**, each running in its own **Auto Scaling Group** behind **Application Load Balancers (ALB)**
+- Split the monolith into loosely coupled services behind ALBs, each running in its own Auto Scaling Group spanning two AZs.

-- Stored assets and backups in **S3** with **cross-region replication** — because the internet never sleeps
+- Stored assets + backups in versioned S3 buckets with lifecycle policies and cross-region replication.

 Outcome